 Have questions about paying for college?
-Read through the introduction and experience, then answer the questions under the experience heading to deepen your understanding.
+Read through the introduction and experience to learn about basic financial planning principles for international students.
 Click on the buttons above to create your own financial plan.
-These will help you effectively plan out your resources and expenses for the semester.
-If you want to learn more, attend one of our upcoming workshops listed in the calendar to the right.
+To learn more, try attending one of our upcoming workshops listed in the calendar to the right.

 Before you came to BYU-Idaho you were required to prove that you had sufficient funds to cover all of your expenses, which is typically done through a sponsor.
 While you can choose to sponsor yourself, usually a family member, friend or other acquaintance with the desire and financial means provides the necessary documentation.
 Whoever your sponsor is, he or she commits to provide a certain amount of financial assistance for a specific amount of time.
 You are responsible for finding your own sponsor and working together to determine how much they will assist.
 BYU-Idaho will not become your sponsor.
 If for any reason your sponsor can no longer support you, contact the International Services Department immediately.